NOAA-OWP/ngen/test/README.md

 ## **Google Test**

 The project uses the **Google Test** framework for automated C++ tests.
 Its source code and documentation can be found [here](https://github.com/google/googletest).
-As discussed below, it's included as a submodule, so there are a few extra steps needed to get set up locally to use it.

-### Initialization

-In order to be able to run the **Google Test** tests, the submodule must be initialized locally, which can be done with the following command:
+It is included as a [Git Submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules), so the submodule must be initialized locally, a step not automatically performed by default when cloning the repo.

+Initializing can be done by running the following command from the project root:

-    git submodule update --init --recursive
+    git submodule update --init --recursive -- test/googletest

-### Sync

 Additionally, this command can be re-run to sync the local submodule working tree with the state expected upstream.
-I.e., if this project gets updated to utilize a new version of **Google Test**, this command can be run again locally to make sure the local copy also gets moved to that version.
+I.e., if this project gets updated to utilize a new version of **Google Test**, the command above can be run again locally to make sure the local copy also gets moved to that version.

-### Caveat: Other Submodules

-Note that, as is, the example command above will operate on any and all project submodules that are configured, if any are added in the future.

-See the [Git Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) documentation or the `git help submodule` command for more information.
+See the `git help submodule` command for more information.

+### (Re)generating CMake Project Buildsystem

+The CMake buildsystem will need to either be generated or regenerated after the submodule is initialized.

+Regenerating just requires an initial step of removing the/an existing CMake build directory (frequently something like `cmake-build-debug/` in the project root).

+If/once the desired build directory does not exist, use an appropriate CMake command to generate the buildsystem.
+E.g.:

+    cmake -DCMAKE_BUILD_TYPE=Debug -B cmake-build-debug -S .

 # Executing Automated Tests